-You can log in to the LVB Console and click Fees at the top right to enter the fees overview page.
-If your available balance is below $0, your account is in arrears.
-To continue using LVB and other services, you need to top up your account in time.
+You can log in to the CSS console and click Billing Center at the top right to enter the “Account Info” page.
+If your available balance is below 0 USD, your account has overdue payments.
+To continue using CSS and other services, please settle your overdue payments by topping up your account.

-LVB transcoding is billed on the basis of the actually used codec, transcoding resolution, and transcoding duration.
-As stream mixing and watermarking are processed by the transcoding module, transcoding fees will also incur.
-For more information, please see LVB Transcoding.
+Live transcoding is billed by the transcoding codec, resolution, and corresponding duration.
+As stream mixing and watermarking are processed in the transcoding module, using such features will also incur transcoding fees.
+For details, see Transcoding Billing.

-Transcoding will not be charged on an aggregate basis if the same live stream with the same bitrate is watched by multiple viewers.
+Transcoding fees will only be charged once if the same live stream is watched by multiple viewers at the same bitrate.

-When one live stream (one stream ID) is recorded in one file format, it will be counted as one LVB recording channel.
-The number of current recording channels is queried once every 5 minutes, and the maximum value of sample points in the current month will be used as the monthly recording channel peak for billing.
+When one live stream (one stream ID) is recorded in one file format, it will be counted as one live recording channel.
+The number of current recording channels will be queried once every 5 minutes, and the maximum value of sample points in the current month will be used as the monthly recording channel peak for billing.